-The intent of the Eligibility Program is to promote academic success in school and to encourage participation in extracurricular activities.
-Students that are on the Academic Ineligibility List must follow the eligibility procedures in order to continue participation in extracurricular activities and receive ongoing school privileges.
+The intent of Academic Probation is to: promote academic success in school, and encourage ongoing participation in extracurricular activities.
+Students who are on Academic Probation must follow the eligibility procedures in order to participate in extracurricular activities and receive ongoing school privileges.

-Student Responsibilities

-Students placed on the ineligibility list must:
+Student Responsibilities: Students placed on Academic Probation must: